rainforestnet/CrystalReportsNinja/README.md

 Email Report Example
 -F Z:\CrystalReportsNinja\CrystalReports\ConsignaStoreInventoryValue.rpt -E pdf -O Z:\CrystalReportsNinja\Output\Test.pdf -a "@CustomerId:12345" -a "@Warehouse:987" -M -MF "Report1@company.com" -MT "good_user@company.com" -MS "Testing Ninja" -MZ "mail.company.com"

+## Troublshooting
+Check the ensure that the version of Ninja (64bit\32bit) you are using matches the version of the ODBC Driver (64bit\32bit) you are using.
+FYI, as of Oct 2019 the Crystal Reports Developer application is still 32bit.

 ## License
 [MIT License](https://en.wikipedia.org/wiki/MIT_License)